mikitex70/plantuml-markdown/README.md

 #### Using a Kroki server

 Starting from version `3.7.0` a [Kroki] server can be used as an alternative of [PlantUML server].

-The configuration is similar, only use the `kroki_server` configuration property instead of the `server` property.
+The server is autodetected if the word `kroki` is present in the URL, but may be forced using the `kroki` option on a `servers` entry (see example above.

+Please note that a [Kroki] server does not support image maps and that errors are reported as text instead of images.

 #### File inclusion management